n8n-io/n8n-docs/docs/langchain/langchain-n8n.md

 ---
-contentType: overview
+contentType: explanation
-title: LangChain nodes
+title: LangChain in n8n
-description: Which n8n nodes relate to LangChain.
+description: How LangChain concepts map to n8n, and which n8n nodes to use.
 ---

-# LangChain nodes
+# LangChain in n8n

+This page explains how LangChain concepts and features map to n8n nodes.

-These are the LangChain-focused nodes in n8n.
+This page includes lists of the LangChain-focused nodes in n8n.
 You can use any n8n node in a workflow where you interact with LangChain, to link LangChain to other services.
 The LangChain features uses n8n's [Cluster nodes](/integrations/builtin/cluster-nodes/).

 [TODO: this list is very incomplete.
 Check in with Jan on Friday latest for the definitive list] [TODO: this list structure probably needs to change as the UI will likely change before release]